valerioarvizzigno/homecraft_vertex_lab/README.md

 8. Check the newly created ingest pipeline searching it from the "Stack Management" -> "Ingest pipelines" section.
 You are able to analyze the processors (the processing tasks) listed in the pipeline and add/remove/modify them.
 Note also that you can specify exception handlers.

 9. Before launching the crawler we need to set the mappings for the target field where the vetors will be stored, specifying the "title-vector" field is of type "dense_vector", vector dimensions and its similarity algorithm.
+Let's execute the mapping API from the Dev Tools:

 ```bash
 POST search-homecraft-ikea/_mapping